mueller-marcel/Phone-Number-Parser/README.md

 Excercise for the lecture "Softwarequalität" at the DHBW

+## Getting Started

+1. Download the "PhoneNumberParser.exe" from the latest release
+2. Execute the .exe file on your local machine

+## System requirements

+* OS: Windows 7 or later version

 ## Usage

 Enter a phone number into the input field and press "Zerlegen"<br/>